MM2-0/Kvaesitso/docs/docs/user-guide/search/quickactions.md

   that
   is used
   to store the search term in the intent's extras.
-For example, you could use the key `android.intent.extra.TEXT` to create an intent that shares the search term as text.
+For example, you could use the key `android.intent.extra.TEXT`.
 You can also provide a template to format the extra value.
 Again, use the placeholder `${1}` to include the search term in the template.

 #### Base intent